Bathing a cat once in 4-6 weeks is enough in most circumstances according to the NCGIA.

 Coat type & length: Cats with long hair need more baths than cats with short hair.
 The same applies to hairless cat breeds.
 Their unique physiology makes them produce excess oils, increasing the need for baths i.e., once a week.

-- Pest problems: Cats with health-related problems like flea or tick infestations need more baths to get rid of such issues.
+- Pest problems: Cats with health issues like flea or tick infestations need more baths to get rid of such problems.

 Some people may not see the need to wash cats or pets.
-While pets like cats don’t need as many baths as humans, there are some good reasons to bathe cats and dogs.
+While pets like cats don’t need as many baths as humans, there are some good reasons to wash cats and dogs.

 For cleanliness reasons: While cats appear clean, frequent baths are bound to make cats cleaner.
 The frequent self-grooming sessions can't possibly make a cat spotlessly clean.
 Your cat will need a serious bath if he/she steps on mud or other dirt that is hard to get rid of through self-grooming.